-Many people believe they can appeal to the humanity in an insurance company to get a better payout.
+Many people believe they can appeal to the humanity of an insurance claims adjuster to get a bigger payout for their car accident.
 This is rarely, if ever true.
 Insurance companies are focused primarily on reducing risk.
 When the insurance company reads a particularly heartbreaking story, what its workers tend to feel much more than empathy is panic, because of the potential for a big payout.
 They will then make moves to counter this.

-When writing the insurance demand letter, focus more on the facts.
+When writing the car accident settlement demand letter, focus more on the facts.
 Use a reporting style when detailing the information.
 This does not mean writing in a detached tone or third person.
 It does mean wasting less time on an emotional campaign.

-For more guidance, see our Sample Demand Letter section , where you can find sample demand letters for various types of car accidents to use as a template for writing your own insurance company demand letter.
+For more guidance, see our Sample Car Accident Settlement Demand Letter section , where you can find sample demand letters for various types of car accidents to use as a template for writing your own car accident settlement demand letter.

 • Pay stubs or W2s to show the value of paid work time lost